 30 Sep Marine Litter Brand Audit, Sable Island, September 2018

-Image above: A pile of marine litter found scattered on a 200 m section of Sable Island’s south beach on September 16th, 2018.
+Image above: A pile of marine debris found scattered on a 200 m section of Sable Island’s south beach on September 16th, 2018.
 Debris is not uniformly distributed along the shoreline.
 The width, angle and orientation of the beach, as well as weather and sea state conditions, influence the localized and periodic accumulation and persistence of debris.

 World Cleanup Day